treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 ### next

-The `next` function returns the *next* item in an iterator.
+The `next` function returns the *next* item in an [iterator][].

-I've written about iterators before ([how for loops work][] and [how to make an iterator][make iterators]) but a very quick summary of iterators you'll likely run into includes:
+Here's a very quick summary of iterators you'll likely run into includes:

 - `enumerate` objects
 - `zip` objects